opencost/opencost/README.md

 # OpenCost — your favorite open source cost monitoring tool for Kubernetes

-OpenCost models give teams visibility into current and historical Kubernetes spend and resource allocation.
-These models provide cost transparency in Kubernetes environments that support multiple applications, teams, departments, etc.
+OpenCost models offer teams visibility into both current and historical Kubernetes spending and resource allocation.
+These models provide cost transparency in Kubernetes environments that support multiple applications, teams, departments, and more.

 OpenCost was originally developed and open sourced by [Kubecost](https://kubecost.com).
 This project combines a [specification](/spec/) as well as a Golang implementation of these detailed requirements.

 ![OpenCost allocation UI](./ui/src/opencost-ui.png)

-To see the full functionality of OpenCost you can view [OpenCost features](https://opencost.io).
-Here is a summary of features enabled:
+To explore the full functionality of OpenCost you can view [OpenCost features](https://opencost.io).
+Here is a summary of features it offers:

 - Real-time cost allocation by Kubernetes cluster, node, namespace, controller kind, controller, service, or pod
 - Dynamic on-demand asset pricing enabled by integrations with AWS, Azure, and GCP billing APIs